hercules-ci/blog.hercules-ci.com/_posts/2019-05-14-nix-gitignore.md

 I am happy to contribute to the friendly and inventive Nix community.
 Even though this gitignore project is just a small contribution, it wouldn't have been possible without the ideas and work of siers, icetan, and everyone behind Nix and Nixpkgs in general.

+As a company we working hard to make good products to support the community and companies that want to use Nix.
+One of our goals is to keep making contributions like this, so please try our [binary cache as a service](https://cachix.org/), which is free for open source and just as easy to set up privately for companies.
+If you have an interest in [our Nix CI, please subscribe](https://hercules-ci.com).

 -- Robert